 The assessment was developed through the Louisiana Council for Exceptional Children Executive Board as criteria for funding teacher proposals for \$425 plus membership in the national Council for Exceptional Children professional organization for the 2020-2021 school year.
 The assessment is evaluated using a rubric, and target performance requires that 100% of candidates score "Proficient."
-Candidates conduct research into one of four areas of funding: (1) Educating Children with Exceptionalities; (2) Improving Relationships between Families and their Children with Exceptionalities, (3) Developing

-Independent Living Skills or Employment of Students with Exceptionalities, or (4) Using Technology to Enhance the Education of Children and/or Youth with Exceptionalities.
+Candidates conduct research into one of four areas of funding: (1) Educating Children with Exceptionalities: (2) Improving Relationships between Families and their Children with Exceptionalities, (3) Developing Independent Living Skills or Employment of Students with Exceptionalities, or (4) Using Technology to Enhance the Education of Children and/or Youth with Exceptionalities.
 Candidates write one section of the grant at a time with feedback given after each section is completed.
-Candidates complete the following, one section at a time: project description: title of project, duration of the project, statement of need, description of the population to be served, project objectives and activities, project timeline, evaluation procedures, project benefits, project budget, letter of endorsement from an administrator, contact information, resume.
+Candidates complete the following, one section at a time: project description: title of project, duration of the project, statement of need, description of the population to be served, project objectives and activities, project timeline, evaluation procedures, project benefits, project budget, letter of endorsement from an administrator. contact information, resume.
 Completed mini-grant proposals are typically submitted to the Louisiana Council for Exceptional Children (LA-CEC) in October of each year for funding consideration.
 The assessment was developed through the Louisiana Council for Exceptional Children Executive Board as criteria for funding teacher proposals for \$425 and a national CEC membership for the 2020-2021 school year.

-Finding: Target was met. but not funded.
-The Louisiana Council for Exceptional Students Annual Meeting did not meet in 2020 due to the COVID-19 pandemic.
-Those students will have an opportunity to submit proposals at the 2021 Annual Meeting.
+Finding: Target was met, but not funded as the Louisiana Council for Exceptional Students has not reinstated this grant opportunity since suspending in Fall 2020 due to the COVID-19 pandemic.
+Students instead, collaborated and completed Grant Proposal Projects.

-In AC 2019-2020, the target was met.
-In AC 2019-2020, 100% of candidates met target and scored "Target" on the rubric (n = 21).
+In AC 2020-2021, the target was met.
+In AC 2020-2021, 100% of candidates met target and scored "Target" on the rubric (n = 14).
 At the end of the course, program faculty examined the evidence to determine student learning in each area and determined that feedback and remediation provided during the grant writing process satisfied CEC standards requiring mastery and allowed all candidates to be successful.

 In AC 2020-2021, the target was met, but not funded.
-The Louisiana Council for Exceptional Students Annual Meeting did not meet in 2020 due to the COVID-19 pandemic.
-Those students will have an opportunity to submit proposals at the 2021 Annual Meeting.
+The Louisiana Council for Exceptional Students did not reinstate funding of this initiative since suspending in 2020 due to the COVID-19 pandemic.
 In AC 2020-2021, 100% of candidates met target and scored "Proficient" according to the rubric.
 CEC standards require mastery in this area and projects that fail to meet these standards are returned with feedback for candidates to correct.

-Based on analysis of the AC 2019-2020 results, faculty made the following changes in AC 2020-2021 to drive the cycle of improvement.
+Based on analysis of the AC 2020-2021 results, faculty made the following changes in AC 2021-2022 to drive the cycle of improvement.

 Faculty supported candidate learning and proficiency in the preparation of instructional assignments or activities as supported by Student Learning Impact Data.
-Faculty supported students in creating a poster to present their grant at the LA-CEC Conference Poster Session to create and present their original research and scholarly activities at the LA-CEC annual state conference.
+Faculty supported students in collaborating to create a grant proposal for a project that would benefit students with exceptionalities on their campuses.
 This program improvement initiative to engage in research and scholarly activities strengthened candidates' knowledge, skills, and dispositions relating to instructional design and creative thinking that yields engaging ideas, processes, materials, and experiences appropriate for the discipline.
 In addition, faculty encouraged candidates to join additional professional organizations, in addition to joining CEC.

-As a result of these changes, in AC 2020-21 the target was met.
+As a result of these changes, in AC 2021-2022 the target was met.

-In AC 2020-2021 the target was that 100% of MAT students seeking Special Education certification would identify a specific classroom/student need; investigate researchbased strategies designed to engage learners and accomplish student learning objectives; and write a mini-grant for funding to address the need.
+In AC 2021-2022 the target was that 100% of MAT students seeking Special Education certification would identify a specific classroom/student need; investigate researchbased strategies designed to engage learners and accomplish student learning objectives; and write a grant proposal for funding to address the need.